-London Borough of Waltham Forest (LBWF) Early Years, Childcare & Business Development Service have written this document to help you develop a fire safety policy for your setting.
+London Borough of Waltham Forest (LBWF) Early Years, Childcare & Business Development Service have written this document to help you a fire safety policy for your setting.
 This document is for reference only and you must adapt it to reflect the service your setting offers.
-To download guidance on other policies and procedures go to www. https://thehub.walthamforest.gov.uk/
+To download guidance on other policies and procedures go to: